pexip/os-psycopg3/docs/basic/install.rst

 **You will need pip 20.3 at least**: please run ``pip install --upgrade pip`` to update it beforehand.

-The above package should work in most situations.
-It **will not work** in some cases though.

-If your platform is not supported you should proceed to a :ref:`local installation <local-installation>` or a :ref:`pure Python installation
-<pure-python-installation>`.

 .. seealso::

     Did Psycopg 3 install ok?
 Great!
 You can now move on to the :ref:`basic